Bipartisan ACTION to Secure Elections

 - Michael Chertoff and Grover Norquist in the Washington Post

-This website is an organizing hub for all BASE affiliated organizations, offering resources and action toolkits for organizations, coalitions and concerned citizens who care about the security of our ballots.
+This website is an organizing hub, offering resources and action toolkits for organizations, coalitions and concerned citizens who care about the security of our ballots.